gflze/CSGO-ZE-Configs/README.md

 | [![Sync Files To Main Server](https://github.com/gflclan-cs-go-ze/ZE-Configs/actions/workflows/ci-master-main.yml/badge.svg)](https://github.com/gflclan-cs-go-ze/ZE-Configs/actions) [![Sync Files To Test Server](https://github.com/gflclan-cs-go-ze/ZE-Configs/actions/workflows/ci-master-test.yml/badge.svg)](https://github.com/gflclan-cs-go-ze/ZE-Configs/actions) |

-A collection of the BossHud, entWatch, SaveLevel and stripper configs used on GFL's CS:GO ZE server, please be aware that [some private configs](https://github.com/gflclan-cs-go-ze/ZE-Configs/blob/master/.gitignore#L1) are not included in this repository.
+A collection of the BossHud, entWatch, SaveLevel, MusicName and stripper configs used on GFL's CS:GO ZE server, please be aware that [some private configs](https://github.com/gflclan-cs-go-ze/ZE-Configs/blob/master/.gitignore#L1) are not included in this repository.

 Everything in this repository is auto-synced to our main/test servers on a new commit/push.